Up to 60% off sofas & mattresses — limited‑time deals.

 Which model is best for couples who wake easily?

-The Cotton Mattress had the least partner ripple.
+The Cotton Mattress had the least partner ripple in our setup, so it is the safest pick for couples who wake easily.
 The Double Pillow Top came next, with more bounce but better cushioning.

 Which model runs coolest in warm bedrooms?

-The Cotton Mattress stayed the most breathable in our setup.
-The 8” Organic Latex also stayed temperature-neutral, while the thicker Double Pillow Top held more warmth.
+The Cotton Mattress stayed the most breathable in our room.
+The 8-inch Organic Latex also stayed fairly temperature-neutral, while the thicker Double Pillow Top held more warmth.

 Is the Double Pillow Top too soft for heavier sleepers?